iterative/dvc.org/content/blogs/2022-01-31-january-22-community-gems.md

 date: 2022-01-31
 description: >
   A roundup of technical Q&A's from the DVC and CML communities.
-This month: DVC Studio data, DVC for non-ML projects, getting started with CML, and more.
+This month: DVC for non-ML projects, getting started with CML, and more.
 descriptionLong: >
   A roundup of technical Q&A's from the DVC and CML communities.
-This month: DVC Studio data, DVC for non-ML projects, getting started with CML, and more.
+This month: DVC for non-ML projects, getting started with CML, and more.
 picture: 2022-01-31/jan-community-gems.png
 author: milecia_mcgregor
 commentsUrl: https://discuss.dvc.org/t/january-22-community-gems/1020
 tags:
-  - DataChain Studio
   - CML
   - DVC Remotes
   - Pipelines